 Only a few artists in history have been capable of defining an entire era in pop music.
 Ronnie Spector is one of those artists: the embodiment of the heart, soul, and passion of female rock and roll in the 1960s.
 And to this day, no one has ever surpassed Ronnie's powerful trademark vocals, her gutsy attitude, or her innocent but knowing sexuality.
 For these qualities and more, Ronnie Spector and the Ronettes, were inducted into the Rock & Roll Hall of Fame in March 2007.

-Ronnie Spector was born and raised in upper Manhattan.
+Ronnie Spector was born and raised in Spanish Harlem.
 She formed the Ronettes while in her teens and released her first records in 1961 on the Colpix label.
-One of those early songs was “You Bet I Would,” co-written by Carole King.
-Another was the rocking “He Did It,” written by Jackie DeShannon and Sharon Sheeley - which Ronnie still performs today.

 The Ronettes were also professional singers and dancers at New York's Peppermint Lounge.
 There they were discovered by legendary disc jockey "Murray the K" (Murray Kaufman), who promptly hired them as dancers for his Brooklyn Fox Theater rock and roll revues.